hakanonymos/paypal_integration_carding/README.md

 # paypal_integration_carding
-paypal pro integration for carding I am not responsible for your actions
+paypal pro integration for carding(cc cashout ) I am not responsible for your actions

 recharge your paypal account with a bank card